jayposs/kvfun/notes.md

 * Add Http Request handler logic to server/server.go

 **Performance**
 Reading records is very fast.
 For large result sets, most of the time will be spent json.Marshalling the Response.
 Putting (add/replace) is pretty slow for large updates.
 Breaking large updates into smaller batches speeds things a lot.
 See loader/loader.go for example using goroutines to send multiple updates simultaneously.
 This method was much faster than sending a single large update.
 My test system (Intel® Core™ i3-8109U CPU @ 3.00GHz × 4 released 2018) took aprox 8 secs to load 85,000 records in single batch and less than 2 seconds to load same records in batches of 1000 using goroutines.
 Reading the same 85,000 records from a single bucket takes aprox 10ms.

+Note - I suspect the reason using goroutines speeds up the loader pgm is because the json.UnMarshal of the Put Request can run simultaneously with other requests.
+Only 1 Bolt Update transaction can run at a time.

+Optimization is possible using [fastjson.Parser](https://pkg.go.dev/github.com/valyala/fastjson#Parser) when using multiple Qry FindConditions and SortKeys.
+Currently each field value is retrieved using fastjson.GetString or fastjson.GetInt.
+This change may require significant rewrite of code in kvf/rec.go.

 ## General Comments